Posted June 16th, 2017 at 1:27 pm by Sales Team

 11. How do I keep the windows from scraping the stop molding?

-Because the door will no longer pitch immediately into the track radius as it opens, the track for a door with windows may require adjustment so as to avoid scraping the glass against the PVC stop molding or header.
+The door will no longer pitch immediately into the track radius as it opens.
+Therefore, the track for a door with windows may require adjustment so as to avoid scraping the glass against the PVC stop molding or header.
 If you have windows installed on the door, in order to avoid the need for adjustment after installation, select the option in our high lift inquiry form that you have an outside lock or handle that you want to keep.
 This will provide the added pitch you need.

 12: What if I have low headroom tracks currently?

-If you have low headroom tracks currently but sufficient headroom for a high lift assembly, the tracks can be modified to fit the high lift assembly using the parts we provide.
+If you have low headroom tracks currently but sufficient headroom for a high lift assembly, then you can modify the tracks to fit the high lift assembly using the parts we provide.
 You will need to separate the two track pieces in order to reuse the lower horizontal track and radius.
 We will provide the standard horizontal track angle to connect the track to the high lift angle.
 You will probably need to replace the top and bottom fixtures as well.